Topazoo/Clusterbomb/Readme.txt

 		> ./Clusterbomb.sh -d [--dud]

 		Does not run Detonate.sh at the end of application setup.

+	- Clusterclean.sh:

+		> ./Clusterclean.sh

+		Cleans all non shellscript files, and directories from the current directory in case of mistakes or errors during a setup

 	- Detonate.sh:
 	  Arguments: Detonate.sh -n | Detonate.sh -g